kanamandarajesh/Kubernetes/helm-inter.md

-**Helm Basic Interview Questions and Answers:
+## Helm Basic Interview Question and Answers:

 1. **What is Helm?**
    Helm is a Kubernetes package manager that simplifies application deployment and management using charts.